 5. Online Video

 Like print, the TV industry is slowly being taken over by the internet and radically disparate industries are engaged in a battle for dominance.
 Two initiatives that should be tabbed are TV Everywhere a new DRM-laden attempt by the mainstream TV industry to outsmart innovative technologies like Boxee and Selectable Output Control, Hollywood’s latest effort to decide what you can record on your DVR, rather than the viewers.

 Two very significant problems expected with cryptography implementations, concern cell phone security, and web browser security.
 Devices that intercept phone calls that use GSM technology are expected to get cheaper and an increase in public demonstrations of the ability to break GSM’s encryption are bound to increase.
 The mobile phone industry needs to urgently change its obsolete security systems.
 SSL is probably the best web security system available, but in the past year several flaws regarding its practical use have been highlighted and it needs to immediately aim to improve.

 7. Hardware Hacking

 An active electronic hobbyist community is becoming a threat to manufacturers who threaten them with legal action.
-EFF on the other hand has supported these hardware hackers.
+EFF, on the other hand, has supported these hardware hackers.
 Phone jailbreaking and multiple uses of electronic devices are expected to increase in privacy threats 2010.

 8. Web Browser Privacy

 But in 2010 corporations are seeking to track individuals’ use of the web by unexpected methods of profiling.
-At the same time awareness and scrutiny regarding them has also risen.
+At the same time, awareness and scrutiny regarding them have also risen.
 Most major sites share ones web activity with several advertising networks.
 Technical or legal restrictions on the tracking of web activity are limited and allow even mail companies to profile an individual’s web usage and exploit accordingly.